Phrogz/visual-scxml-editor/README.md

 * Bug: Selection keeps getting dropped when editing some attributes (e.g. label `placement` alignment for a transition)
 * Bug: First selection often drops selection, second sticks
-* Create state graphically via context menu
+* Create via context menu should place at cursor, not drag parent
 * Create transition graphically via context menu
 * Add graphical editing of transition waypoints
 * Bug: Transition with only first point set does not draw to target state
-* Improve mouse-based navigation:
-  * Middle-mouse drag to pan
 * Ctrl-Z in visual editor should ask text editor to undo

 ### Medium Priority